White Buffalo Beads and Stones

 Alternative Medicine for the Flu (Swine) / Colds / Respiratory Illnesses

 Here are some of what I think may help you this coming fall / winter with the garden variety of (swine) flu / colds / respiratory illnesses.
 The important thing to remember is that all of these remedies should be taken at the first sign that you or your loved ones are not feeling good, usually a sore throat is a good indication that something else is coming down the line.
-Start buying now, to have these items on hand, because as we all know you don’t usually feel sick until after doctor / store hours and on the weekend.
+Start buying now, to have these items on hand, because as we all know you don’t usually feel sick until after doctor / store has closed or on the weekend.
 Most of this you can find at your local health food store, but I will supply my sources for on-line purchase and some related articles.

 Y2K Health This site has valuable information, and you can purchase the items I describe below on: Thymuline / Inflenzinum, Oil of Oregano, and Vitamin D. It is a great overall website on natural remedies I would suggest you read through it all.